 Here are some steps to ensure that your valuable AV equipment is not damaged during the rains.

-1) Ensure that your critical and expensive equipment is kept in an air conditioned environment: This also ensures lower humidity and dust.
-You should also try to keep the temperature constant, because sudden cooling or warming can cause condensation that can damage your equipment.
-You can also use your HVAC system with its humidity controllers and centralised AC to maintain your environment.
+1) Ensure that your critical and expensive equipment is kept in an air-conditioned environment: This also ensures lower humidity and dust.
+You should also try to keep the temperature constant because sudden cooling or warming can cause condensation that can damage your equipment.
+You can also use your HVAC system with its humidity controllers and centralized AC to maintain your environment.

-2) Install a de-humidifier and silica gel packs: A de-humidifier ensures that the moisture levels in the air are kept low.
+2) Install a dehumidifier and silica gel packs: A dehumidifier ensures that the moisture levels in the air are kept low.
 You can also place fresh packs of silica gel near the ventilation inlets on all equipment.
-You should also consider installing a humidity sensor to ensure ventilation when humidity gets high.
+You should also consider installing a humidity sensor to ensure ventilation when the humidity gets high.

 3) Ensure that all electronic equipment is properly grounded: This is important in order to ensure that it is not damaged by high-power static currents.
 Effective grounding creates an electrical environment that results in low levels of electrical noise and enhances the safety and performance of sensitive electronic equipment.